2006 Chevrolet TrailBlazer EXT Reviews

 The TrailBlazer EXT is 207.8 inches long overall and rides on a 129-inch wheelbase.
 In contrast, the regular-length TrailBlazer rides a 113-inch wheelbase and measures 191.8 inches long.
 At 77.1 inches, the EXT stands 2.6 inches taller than the regular TrailBlazer.
 A sunroof is available.

 Ground clearance totals 8.1 inches.
 Wedge-shaped fender flares help give the TrailBlazer EXT a different appearance than its GM companion, the GMC Envoy XL.
 Running boards can be installed.

 Seating for five people is standard in the regular TrailBlazer, but the seven-passenger TrailBlazer EXT gets a third row with a full footwell and 23.4 cubic feet of space behind the seat.
 Cargo space reaches 107 cubic feet when all the rear seats are folded.
 The second-row seat folds and flips forward to permit easier access to the rear.

 GM's OnStar communication system is standard.
 Options include a backseat entertainment system with a DVD player, XM Satellite Radio, power-adjustable pedals, rain-sensing wipers and leather seating surfaces.

 Under the Hood

-A standard 275-hp, 4.2-liter inline-six-cylinder teams with a four-speed-automatic transmission.
+Now rated at 291 hp, the TrailBlazer EXT's 4.2-liter inline-six-cylinder teams with a four-speed-automatic transmission.
 The optional 5.3-liter V-8, operating with Displacement on Demand technology, produces 300 hp and 330 pounds-feet of torque.